 Then Ben pulled out his notebook.

 Recently he’s revived an old habit of drawing a sketch a day in a pocket-sized notebook that he takes with him wherever he goes.
 Ben used to keep a daily comics journal to sketch observations.
-He started it in 2004 after getting out of a five-year relationship as a way to express himself: “I was used to always having someone to talk to.
+He started it in 2004 after getting out of a five-year relationship, using the doodles as a way to express himself: “I was used to always having someone to talk to.
 When she left, I had to it put that somewhere.”

-For a while he’d post pictures from the journal online, but stopped as social media grew.
+For a while he’d post pictures from the journal online, but stopped as social media grew in popularity.
 “That stuff came along and freaked me out.
 I didn’t like the lack of privacy.”

 Ben’s fear of the Internet’s reach into everyone’s life stems in part from his work on the website Killoggs, which featured various articles and art work, and had many readers.
 At one time it described itself as, “A web community made up of displaced and disaffected Southern artists, animators, writers and wage slaves.
 Plenty of art, opinions and cynicism.”

 He’s only recently gotten comfortable with daily online comic journal updates again.
-I’m glad he has, because following Ben’s cartoon updates on Facebook with the fervor of a stalker, one gets a comical update on his life with some nice cartoon work and funny observations.
+I’m glad he has, because following Ben’s cartoon updates on Facebook, one gets a comical update on his life with some nice cartoon work and funny observations.

 Ben said he’d sketch the interview, and I think the cartoon he made ably reflects two key points.
 First, it shows you his usual style of drawing.
 Second, these interviews involve my tape recorder (and my questions) stealing the souls of everyone I meet.